TanglePay/bridge/readme.md

 # Bridge IOTA And ETH <=> Shimmer EVM
+## Summary
+* The IOTAMPC Bridge allows for the exchange of digital assets between the Shimmer EVM, IOTA, and other EVM networks using a combination of Multi-Party Computation (MPC) and multi-signature contract technologies.
+The bridge currently supports various transaction pairs between different networks, including the wrapping and unwrapping of IOTA's atoi onto the Shimmer EVM testnet and ETH & WBTC from the Polygon testnet (Mumbai) onto the Shimmer EVM testnet.
+* During the Shimmer testnet period, two versions of the bridge are available: Alpha and Beta.
+The Alpha version is intended for user testing, while the Beta version is designed for more advanced testing with the validators running in production environments.
+Overall, the IOTAMPC Bridge provides a secure, flexible, and robust solution for exchanging digital assets between the Shimmer EVM and other networks, making it a valuable tool for businesses and individuals looking to take advantage of the unique features and capabilities of these networks.

 ## SMPC for iota
 For more detail of smpc, to see [Secure_multi-party_computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation).
 About multisignature wallets, to see the [introduction](https://101blockchains.com/multisignature-wallets/).
 All the networks like ethereum which support evm can create the Multisig Wallet using contract code.
-The iota net don't support multisig and evm, so we can use smpc as the Multisig Wallet.
+The iota net don't support multisig and evm as yet, so we should use smpc as the Multisig Wallet.

 ## Bridge test alpha
 ### multisigners